slsu0424/slsu0424.github.io/_posts/2023-10-24-chat-adverse-events-report-natural-language.md

 Fast forward to today, and the chat fervor has only grown stronger.
 This has crossed over into the healthcare domain, with articles even appearing in Nature exploring [LLMs in medicine]((https://www.nature.com/articles/s41591-023-02448-8)).
 I am excited about this technology to streamline administrative healthcare processes, or provide relevant patient information at the bedside.

-From a technical lens, this was a topic I explored in my September [tech talk](https://www.meetup.com/cloud-data-driven/events/294617896/) on LLMs.
+From a technical lens, this was a topic I explored in my September [talk](https://www.meetup.com/cloud-data-driven/events/294617896/) on LLMs.
 I had the chance to walk through 2 examples that covered integrating LLMs with LangChain, and LLMs with SQL databases.

 This tutorial will explore using LLMs and LangChain to chat with an adverse events report.